 If you don’t mind setting up and packing away for more than an 45 minutes either way then you are more patient than me.
 I like things to be as efficient and easy as possible, and I reckon most of you are like that too!

 Is there such thing as a fast tent?

 Many of you will know we have an Oztent RV5, that has had a lot of use over the years.
 It’s one of the fastest tents on the market; once you get it out of the bag and put the ground sheet down you can set it up in about 30 seconds.

 What I’ve discovered though, is its not the tent that adds to your setup time.
 Once the tent is up, you need to get the bags of clothes out, mattresses, pillows, sleeping bags, table, gas burner and bottle and water tanks out too.
 You then need to unpack your mattresses and sleeping bags and set them up, connect the gas burner to the bottle, pull your solar panels out and set them up and the list often goes on.

-In the scheme of things then, even with the quickest tent, the moment you camp out of a tent its not going to be a quick process.
+In the scheme of things then, even with the quickest tent, camping with a tent isn’t a fast solution.
 On our 5 weeks through the Kimberley, we got our setup time down to about 30 minutes.
 In my mind, that’s perfectly reasonable for however you camp.
 If you can get it down below 30 minutes, you are winning.